 Ins and Outs of Adolescent Brain Development - Webinar

 Why do teenagers act the way they do?
 The prefrontal cortex, which controls higher-order thinking abilities, is not fully developed until very late in adolescence.
 In this introduction to adolescent brain development, we will focus on the development (and under-development) of various parts of the brain, the ways this brain development affects behavior, and ways to support adolescents as they finish the crucial period of brain development.
-Presenter: Dr. Diane Bales, Associate Professor and Extension Human Development Specialist, University of Georgia. https://learn.extension.org/event/the-ins-and-outs-of-adolescent-brain-development
+Presenter: Dr. Diane Bales, Associate Professor and Extension Human Development Specialist, University of Georgia.https://connect.extension.org/event/the-ins-and-outs-of-adolescent-brain-development

 Successful Co-Parenting After a Divorce - Online Training